 Here are a few pictures of pieces that have rotted from the inside out because of the stain used.
 You can see the outside still looks good but the inside isn’t holding up so well.

 We recommend and use Superdeck, Semi Transparent (Transparent is good too), Oil Base (goes on easier and lasts longer than waterbase) Stain.
-You can get it at Sherwin Williams or we carry it as well.
+You can get it at Sherwin Williams.
 It’s a one coat application.
 We use Redwood pigment color but there are other colors to choose from if you don’t like that color.
 There’s a pigment but because it’s Semi Transparent or even Transparent you can see through it so you will see a variance in wood color.
 You don’t have to use Superdeck but any good quality oil base semi transparent or transparent stain will work.

 This is what a 2 year old set looks like after it’s been powerwashed and stained with Superdeck Semi Transparent Redwood Stain.